Majdanek concentration camp: Aftermath

 Some Nazi personnel of the camp were prosecuted immediately after the war, and some in the decades afterward.
 In November and December 1944, four SS Men and two kapos were placed on trial; one committed suicide and the rest were hanged on December 3, 1944.
 The last major, widely publicized prosecution of 16 SS members from Majdanek (Majdanek-Prozess in German) took place from 1975 to 1981 in West Germany.
-However, of the 1,037 SS members who worked at Majdanek and are known by name, only 170 were prosecuted.
-This was due to a rule applied by the West German justice system that only those directly involved in the murder process could be charged.
+Of 1,037 SS members who worked at Majdanek and are known by name, 170 were prosecuted, due to a rule applied by the West German justice system allowing only those directly involved in the process to be charged with murder.

-Soviet NKVD use of the Majdanek camp
+Soviet NKVD use

 After the capture of the camp by the Soviet Army, the NKVD retained the ready-made facility as a prison for soldiers of the Armia Krajowa (AK, the Home Army resistance) loyal to the Polish Government-in-Exile and the Narodowe Siły Zbrojne (National Armed Forces) opposed to both German and Soviet occupation.
 The NKVD like the SS before them used the same facilities to imprison and torture Polish patriots.

 On August 19, 1944, in a report to the Polish government-in-exile, the Lublin District of the Home Army (AK) wrote: "Mass arrests of the AK soldiers are being carried out by the NKVD all over the region.
 These arrests are tolerated by the Polish Committee of National Liberation, and AK soldiers are incarcerated in the Majdanek Camp.
 Losses of our nation and the Home Army are equal to the losses which we suffered during the German occupation.
 We are paying with our blood."

 Among the prisoners at the Majdanek NKVD Camp were Volhynian members of the AK, and soldiers of the AK units which had been moving toward Warsaw to join in the Warsaw Uprising.
 On August 23, 1944, some 250 inmates from Majdanek were transported to the rail station Lublin Tatary.
 There, all victims were placed in cattle cars and taken to camps in Siberia and other parts of the Soviet Union.